HISEROD/Minesweeper/README.md

 ## How to Play

 ### Setup
 To start playing, simply download the repository and run Minesweeper.py.
-This will require a valid installation of Python 3.
+This will require Python 3 to be installed.

 ### First Move
 To start, type in the coordinates of the tile just like in a game of Battleship e.g. `g7` then press <kbd>enter</kbd>.